k-capehart/go-salesforce/README.md

 ### UpdateOne
 `func (sf *Salesforce) UpdateOne(sObjectName string, record any) error`

-UpdateOne updates one salesforce record of the given type
+Updates one salesforce record of the given type
+- `sObjectName`: API name of Salesforce object
-- `record`: should be a custom struct type representing a Salesforce object
+- `record`: a Salesforce object record
-- An Id value is required
+    - An Id is required

 ```go
 type Contact struct {